spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 # Overview

-Following are some architectural highlights of the Amazon Web Services (AWS) clusters, provisioned by Palette:
+The following are some architectural highlights of the Amazon Web Services (AWS) clusters, provisioned by Palette:

 1. Kubernetes nodes can be distributed across multiple availability zones (AZs) to achieve high availability (HA).
 For each of the AZs that you select, a public subnet and a private subnet is created.